 Faculty who have funded research projects may also hire GAs to assist with specific research projects.
 These faculty recruit and hire their research assistants independently.

 Graduate Research Fellowship Each fall, the Dean of the College of Applied Arts and the Director of the School of Family and Consumer Sciences fund one Graduate Research Fellow.
 Application instructions can be found at http://www.appliedarts.txstate.edu/Graduate-Studies/Financial-Opportunities.html.
 Minimum requirements are unconditional admission to the MS in Human Nutrition and a 3.25 GPA in undergraduate or graduate coursework.
+Fellows must be in their first year of graduate school and have selected the thesis option.

 The Nutrition and Foods Program at Texas State is housed in a new building (2010).
 Teaching and research laboratories are equipped with state-of-the art equipment/capabilities, including anthropometric instruments, phlebotomy facilities, a clinical serum analyzer, and a BOD POD for conducting physical assessments, and cell culture, imaging of live cells, and a plethora of molecular biological techniques for work in molecular biology and microbiology.
-Additional equipment includes spectrophotometers (including a mass spectrophotometer), a fluorometer, an ultracentrifuge, autoclaves, an anaerobic cabinet, PCR and real-time PCR machines, a fluorescent microscope, a lyophilizer, quantitative imaging equipment, biosafety cabinets, CO2 incubators, a high pressure liquid chromatography machine (HPLC), a dark room, a radioactive lab, and three controlled temperature walk-ins.
+Additional equipment includes spectrophotometers (including a mass spectrophotometer), a fluorometer, an ultracentrifuge, autoclaves, an anaerobic cabinet, PCR and real-time PCR machines, a fluorescent microscope, a lyophilizer, quantitative imaging equipment, biosafety cabinets, CO2 incubators, a high pressure liquid chromatography machine (HPLC), a dark room, and three controlled temperature walk-ins.

 Each spring, the Texas State DI offers a pre-select option, which allows the DI to enroll 6 interns from Texas State before the nationwide computer-matching process is conducted.
 Both undergraduates and graduate students at Texas State can apply for the pre-select option.